-Year Three promises to be an exciting year when your child will have many varied opportunities to learn from a wide range of experiences, helping them to become independent and enthusiastic learners.
+Year Three promises to be an exciting year when your child will have many varied opportunities to learn from a wide range of experiences, helping them to become independent enthusiastic learners.
 Each term will have a new topic where the needs of the curriculum will be set in context to help give meaningful links across each subject.
-The first topic will be ‘Dahlicious’, followed in the Spring term by ‘Secrets In The Sand’, concluding with ‘Pathways Through The Past’.
+The first topic will be ‘Dahlicious’, followed in the Spring term by ‘Secrets In The Sand’, concluding in the Summer term with ‘Pathways Through The past’.

 The children will be encouraged to become enthusiastic and inquisitive learners, developing a wide range of skills and techniques through a range of classroom tasks and activities.

 ...and here's some things Year 3 have done in previous years

 Bewilderwood and Sleepover

 On Friday 7th July Year Three spent an exciting and adventurous day at Bewilderwood.
 It was a long journey but worth every minute.
 On arrival we had a boat ride to the play area and whilst on the boat we were told the story of Bewilderwood.

 First stop, once there, was for lunch - we were very hungry!

 Then we had the best afternoon playing and exploring in

 the wonderful woods.
 We found the muddled maze, the